-If it is determined that a student will be placed on academic probation, a Notice of Academic Probation will be issued by the dean's office.
+If the Dean of the relevant school determines that a student will be placed on academic probation, a Notice of Academic Probation will be issued by the Dean's office.
 The student must adhere to the following protocol upon notification:

-- The student must meet their academic advisor within two weeks of receiving the notice of academic probation and sign the notice of academic probation. - The student must meet with the academic dean or designee within two weeks of meeting with the academic advisor and review the notice of academic probation. - International students must meet with the director of international student services or designee immediately upon receiving the notification of academic probation to discuss potential visa ramifications.
+- .
+The student must meet their academic advisor within two weeks of receiving the notice of academic probation to discuss the notice of academic probation and its implications, and to develop a plan for academic success. - International students must also meet with the Office of International

+Student Services or designee immediately upon receiving the notification of academic probation to discuss potential visa ramifications.

 A copy of the notification of academic probation is given to the Registrar's office for inclusion in the student's file.
-Academic probation is in effect for three terms of registration.
+A student placed on probation for lack of satisfactory academic progress will remain on probation until their GPA reachers 2.0 (undergraduate) or 3.0 (graduate).